augustas1/news-search/README.md

 We should make sure connection pool is being used, because opening new connections can usually be resource consuming.

 Also, would be good to have schema versioning, although not sure if any tooling exists yet.

+### Monitoring
+To make sure the app is behaving properly in production few things should be implemented.

+**Logging** to see any ongoing issues in the app.

+**Monitoring** with a tool e.g. Datadog to track application performance using metrics.

+**Load testing** with tools like `k6` should be performed to find any performance or scalability issues beforehand.
+Also, to see how well app behaves durring traffic spikes.